leonardomaccari/communityNetworkMonitor/docs/README.txt

  - simplejson
  - python-mysqldb (for ninux plugin, or if you want to use any other DB that is not sqlite)
- - simpleAES (for anonymization)
+ - pycrypto (for anonymization)

-run ./src/topologyAnalyser.py, if you have other errors for mising modules you may need to install more python packages.
+run ./src/topologyAnalyser.py, if you have other errors for missing modules you may need to install more python packages.

-Once you satisfied the dependencies, look into the conf/main.conf file and choose your local database type. sqlite is the easisest option (see below for details).
+Once you satisfied the dependencies, look into the conf/main.conf file and choose your local database type. sqlite is the easiest option (see below for details).

-The few options are self-esplicative, run with -h for a list.
+The few command line parameters are self-explicative, run with -h for a list.
 Once started, the program will run until you kill it and will save the information it fetches in the local database.
-For each scan you will have a new entry in the "scan" table, a new set of nodes links and of etx values in the respective tables.
+For each scan you will have a new entry in the "scan" table, a new set of nodes, links and of etx values in the respective tables.
 Then you can get the information you need with SQL.
 For instance, if you want to have a table with "nodeId, nodeId, etx" for each link, for the FFWien network just for the last scan, you can use a query like: